 Nonprofit managers can easily use the website to sort and download fish observations by taxonomic group or location.
 Should this app be useful to you and your community, feel free to contact the project team as they’re keen (and responsive) on seeing their app used for management purposes.
 To get a closer look, check out their handy how-to videohttps://www.youtube.com/watch?v=iO5ocBxKN1w outlining the basics of their project.

 ClimateWatch: Climate Change Tracking App

+Earthwatch provides free ClimateWatch resources to help collect data and contribute to our knowledge of Australian phenology.
 The ClimateWatch app was developed by EarthWatch with the Bureau of Meteorology and The University of Melbourne to help scientists and land managers more clearly track the procession of climate change over time through widespread individuals recording impacts on biodiversity.

-- Changes in species distribution.
+- Track changes in species distribution

 Over the years an amazing nationwide database has been established that’s widely used by scientists seeking to map these changes.
 They do this through collaborating with local land managers to create ‘ClimateWatch Trails’ where members record observations in parks and reserves – data then used in environmental planning and management.